Fosters Freeze

-Fosters Freeze is a chain of fast-food restaurants in California.
+Fosters Freeze is an American chain of fast-food restaurants, primarily in California.
 Its first location, on La Brea Avenue in Inglewood, California, was opened by George Foster in 1946 and is still operating.

 The chain's name refers to its soft-serve ice milk and milkshakes.
 Its marketing slogan is "California's Original Soft Serve."
 Its mascot is Little Foster, a smiling ice cream cone.

 History

 George Foster moved to California after World War II to open outlets for Dairy Queen, since he owned the development rights in the state.
-However, state laws protecting the dairy industry prevented the use of “dairy” in restaurant names.
+However, state laws protecting the dairy industry prevented the use of dairy in restaurant names.
 So instead, in 1946, Foster opened a restaurant named after himself, Foster’s Old Fashion Freeze.
 (The apostrophe was later dropped.)
 In 1951, he sold the chain's 360 locations for $1 million.
 By 1987, it had been reduced to 189 locations.

 El Pollo Loco signed a master franchise contract with Fosters Freeze in 1994, allowing service of Fosters Freeze soft-serve ice cream in El Pollo Loco locations.
 In 2002, 163 El Pollo Loco locations sold Fosters Freeze products, and their overall sales increased by three to six percent.
 The contract ended in 2014.

 The historical significance of Fosters Freeze restaurants attracts patrons and has united community members to preserve them.
 In 2006, residents of Menlo Park presented their city council a petition with about 400 signatures to prevent the demolition of their local Fosters, although it finally closed in 2015.
 The Santa Cruz location is listed in the city's historic building survey.

-In 2015, a restaurant franchise investment group bought Fosters Freeze.
+In 2015, a restaurant franchise investment group formed for the purpose (Fosters Freeze International LLC) and led by a former franchisee (Kishan Patel) bought Fosters Freeze.
 It modernized the brand and operations; sales have increased every year since then.
 As of 2021, the company plans to add locations for the first time since 2006.

+In November 2024, Fosters Freeze opened its first location outside of California just outside of Thomson, Georgia, which is situated inside a TA Express travel center off Interstate 20.

-As of December 2021, there are 66 Fosters Freeze locations, all in California.
+As of November 2025, there are 59 Fosters Freeze locations: 58 in California and the aforementioned location in Georgia.